catturavideo/kaltura-sourceswap/README.md

 ![Switch](http://i.imgur.com/jNymEl5.png)

-* Click on the **Camera Icon** and a Drop up will appear.
+* Click on the **Camera Icon** and dropUP will appear.
 Which contains thumbnails of the video and its title.
 * Click on the thumbnail/title to **switch** to that media.
 * A **magenta** tab will appear on the right hand side of the current playing video.
 * Hovering over a media entry will **highlight** said source